devobs/value_cubit/example/README.md

 ### With Flutter and [Flutter BLoC library](https://pub.dev/packages/flutter_bloc)

-This example shows how different value states from this library help developpers to show load step data widgets.
+This example show how different value states from this library help developper to show widgets based on load step data.

 ```dart
 class MyHomePage extends StatelessWidget {